citelao/sensible/4-https.md

 Using HTTPS is a bit like **sending coded messages through the mail**: how secure you are depends on how secure your encryption is, how trustworthy the recipient is, and how sensitive the information on the envelope is[^implications], among other things.

-[^implications]: The information on the "envelope"---the **metadata**---has specific privacy and security implications (see @muehlstein2016analyzing and its citations 7--46), but most of them are highly specific.
+[^implications]: The information on the "envelope"---the **metadata**---has specific privacy and security implications {%cite muehlstein2016analyzing -L note -l 7--46 %}, but most of them are highly specific.

 	For example, an attacker can tell if you're using Skype, or that you are going to Planned Parenthood's website (but they cannot know who you talked to or which specific pages you load).